-Paint in Perspective
+Learn to Paint in Perspective

 This short lesson shows how you can train yourself to paint in perspective.

-the very distant boat was much smaller in height but almost as long as the near boat – It would have been 2 kilometers long in real life, but nobody noticed.
+I once saw a beautiful painting of a harbor with boats, the boat near was well proportioned, the very distant boat was much smaller in height but almost as long as the near boat – It would have been 2 kilometers long in real life, but nobody noticed except the judge.

-and man made objects in a way where you can compare there size to each other in various situations, and watch for the differences in tones as things move away from you.
+You must look at nature and man made objects in a way where you can compare there size to each other in various situations, and watch for the differences in the tones of the same color as things move away from you.

 Correct perspective in your painting or drawing can only be achieved by putting the correct shapes and tones in order.